- Define family engagement

 - Invite families to visit before their child’s start date.
 Be present to answer questions about the program’s curriculum and programming.

 - Encourage staff members to send families a personal welcome note to each child who starts in the program.
-Provide the stationary and make sure staff members have protected time to write the notes.
+Provide the stationery and make sure staff members have protected time to write the notes.

 - Share information with families about how they can participate in the program.
 Work with management and a family advisory group to brainstorm ways families might enjoy being involved.